dgarnitz/vectorflow/README.md

 - [ ] Connectors to other vector databases
 - [ ] Support for more files types such as `csv`, `word`, `xls`, etc
 - [ ] Support for multi-file, directory data ingestion from sources such as S3, Google docs, etc
-- [ ] Support open source embeddings models
+- [ ] Support open-source embeddings models
 - [ ] Alembic for database migrations
 - [ ] Retry mechanism
 - [ ] Langchain & Llama Index integrations